SNAPPY WOMEN SEMINAR

 Hear about the art of photographing beautiful native flora with award-winning professional flora photographer and author, Beth Baker.
 Beth has a passion for capturing the essence of our native flora as she enjoys being outdoors exploring and discovering the beauty and uniqueness that lies within the Australian bush.
 She is also the author of ‘Wild about Natives’, a photography book celebrating the wildflowers in the Perth Hills, King’s Park and Cape Naturaliste region of WA.
 Beth will be sharing her photographic style and discussing the thought process that occurs to capture what she sees in an artistic way.
 Learn about Beth’s journey into photography and how she captures these amazingly artistic images of Aussie flora using light, composition, equipment, depth of field and basic camera settings.

-HOW TO BOOK YOUR PLACE: To secure your seat please complete our online booking and payment form here.
+HOW TO BOOK YOUR PLACE: Please fill out our booking form here

-Grateful thanks to our generous event sponsors Tamron, Team Digital, Ilford Imaging Australia, Fitzgerald Photo Imaging, Spider Holster, Seagate, Morgan Marks, The Body Shop, Headliners, Bedtonic, Barkday Pawty.
+Grateful thanks to our generous event sponsors Tamron, Camera Electronic, CR Kennedy, Fitzgerald Photo Imaging, Morgan Marks, Headliners, Bedtonic, and Barkday Pawty.